manytask/manytask/docs/production.md

 ## Deploy

-Than you need to set up manytask docker itself
+Then you need to set up manytask docker itself

 ### Manually (recommended)